Types of Radon Mitigation Systems: SSD, SMD, and More

 How loud is a radon fan?
 Most radon fans operate at 35–50 decibels — roughly comparable to a quiet conversation or a refrigerator hum.
 Fans installed in the attic or garage are barely noticeable inside the living space.
 Exterior fans are slightly more audible but still quiet.
 Fan noise shouldn’t be a concern for most homeowners.

 Does a radon system work in all seasons?
 Yes.
 Radon systems operate year-round and don’t require seasonal adjustment.
 The fan runs continuously (24/7) to maintain consistent negative pressure under the foundation.
 Some homeowners notice slightly higher radon readings in winter when homes are sealed — if readings climb above 4 pCi/L with the system running, have the system inspected for a failing fan or compromised suction point.
+Our guides on why radon rises in winter and why levels stay high after mitigation cover both the normal seasonal bump and the warning signs of a real fault.

 Can I add a second suction point later if needed?
 Yes.
 Adding suction points to an existing system is straightforward — it involves drilling an additional hole, connecting piping to the existing exhaust, and retesting.
 If a post-installation test shows levels aren’t low enough, adding a suction point or upgrading to a higher-powered fan are both common solutions.